rbouqueau/TTML_in_MP4_DASH_statement/README.md

    - Case A: if your input is a raw TTML document, you need to parse the TTML document to find the timings of the samples.
 In any case you don't need to modify the timings of TTML document.
    - Case B: if your input is a MP4 document, you already have access to timing information.

 The parsing of TTML may seem complex.
-Fortunately finding which profile of TTML you are implementing as it would allow to only parse a subset of TTML (such as EBU-TTD as described in section TTML above).
+Fortunately finding which profile of TTML you are implementing as it would allow to only parse a subset of TTML (such as EBU-TT-D as described in section TTML above).

 #### 2) MP4